 LEARN MORE ABOUT THE CSW PROGRAM

-Students get comprehensive training in psychology, addictions, mental health, counselling techniques, and more.
-They also complete an eight-week internship at a local community organization.
+In Herzing's CSW program, students get comprehensive training in psychology, addictions, mental health, counselling techniques, and more.
+They also complete an internship at a local community organization.

 Click below to get complete program details and chat live with an admissions advisor.
 We’re here to help!